Whatever Happened To ... The 101-Year-Old Champion Runner From India?

 "She enjoys the company of her admirers," her son adds.
 "Every time she participates, she feels proud that people around the world feel inspired."

 The year has not been all fun and games, though.
-Kaur was in hospital with gallstones this August and her osteoporosis has been causing her back pain, says her son.
+Kaur was in the hospital with gallstones this August and her osteoporosis has been causing her back pain, says her son.
 Still, she loves winning and is happiest on the track, where she says she forgets all her ailments.

 Next stop: Malaysia, where both mother and son will compete in their age brackets at the Asian Masters Athletics Championships in December.

-Editor's note: Now you may be thinking ... is Man Kaur really 102?
-She doesn't have proof of her age but her oldest child does.
-When her firstborn's birth certificate was issued 83 years ago, Kaur was 20, so you do the math.

 Chhavi Sachdev is a journalist based in Mumbai.
-Contact her @chhavi
+Contact her @chhavi.

-Note: Editor's note: Now you may be thinking ... is Man Kaur really 103?
-She doesn't have proof of her age but her oldest child does.
-When her firstborn's birth certificate was issued 83 years ago, Kaur was 20, so you do the math.